 ARTICLE 7 - ALL PAYMENT OF VIOLATION NOTICES AND FINES

-7.1 Failure to pay violation notices and/or fines, excessive delay in payment or accumulation of unpaid violation notices may result in additional penalties as follows:
+7.1 Students who fail to pay violation notices and/or fines, have an excessive delay in payment or accumulation of unpaid violation notices may result in additional penalties as follows:

 - Withdrawal of future campus parking privileges.